-If you believe that you may be eligible for a disability or grounded retirement, please contact HR to obtain details regarding the application process.
+If you believe that you may be eligible for a disability or grounded retirement, please contact HR Connex Pension at 1-855-855-0785, option 2, to obtain details regarding the application process.

 If the Chief Medical Officer determines that you are eligible for a disability or grounded retirement, your retirement will become effective on the first day of the month following the month the decision is made.